Khamtrul Rinpoche: The Third Khamtrul Rinpoche Ngawang Kunga Tenzin (1680–1728)

 Ngawang Kunga Tenzin was responsible for the founding of Pal Phuntsok Choekor Ling monastery in Kham, more popularly known as Khampagar monastery, under the patronage of the King of Lhathog.
 The residence of the 9th Khamtrul Rinpoche Shedrub Nyima in Tashi Jong, Himachal Pradesh, India is likewise known as Khampagar monastery, though its full name is Pal Phuntsok Choekor Ling.
-Ngawang Kunga Tenzin was well known for his scholarship, having written seventeen volumes of commentaries including explanations regarding the preliminary and actual practice of Mahamudra.
+Ngawang Kunga Tenzin was well known for his scholarship, having written seventeen volumes of commentaries including explanations regarding the preliminary and actual practice of Mahamudra and its mind teachings.

 The Fourth Khamtrul Rinpoche Tenzin Chokyi Nyima (1730–1779)

 Tenzin Chokyi Nyima wrote a commentary on Tibetan poetry, Khampai Nyen Ngag Drelchen, which is said to be highly respected throughout Tibet.
 Inspired by his teacher, the Third Khamtrul Rinpoche, he founded the Khampa Gar Monastery in Chamdo County, Kham, which became the seat of the Khamtrul lineage.